 - And of course don't forget the detailed query/cover letter.

-Please note that narrative nonfiction should be submitted as if it were fiction.
+Please note that narrative nonfiction or memoir should be submitted as if it were fiction.
 You can see more about memoir on this blog post.

 BookEnds has no specific synopsis guidelines.
 Instead we always say, whatever you have on hand is fine.
 However, if that's not enough of an explanation, we think a synopsis should usually run about one to three single-spaced pages and include all pertinent information about the book, including the ending.

 Because of the vast number of queries and partials each BookEnds agent receives we will work our hardest to respond in a timely manner.
 Our goal is to respond to all queries in 6 weeks and all requested partials and fulls in 12 weeks.
 Unfortunately, at times, circumstances mean we fall behind in our responses.
 If you haven't received a response in the time estimations given above, please don't hesitate to send an email to the agent you sent your material to requesting a status update.
 Should you not receive a reply on your query within six weeks, please know that it is acceptable to withdraw via QueryManager and resubmit to another BookEnds agent of your choosing.
 The email should include the title of the work, date the submission or query was sent, and the name of the author.
 Also, do let us know if you submitted over email or through QueryManager.com.
 Any other information you have that might help us remember your book is helpful.
 We certainly understand that waiting can be the hardest part and thank you not only for giving us the chance to review your work but for your patience.

 BookEnds is a member of AAR and as such does not charge any reading fees or up-front marketing fees.